xmartlabs/stock/README.md

 # Stock

-Stock is a dart package for loading data from remote and local sources.
+Stock is a dart package for loading data from both remote and local sources.
-It was inspired by [Store] Kotlin library.
+It is inspired by the [Store] Kotlin library.

-It prevents excessive calls to the network and disk cache.
+Its main goal is to prevent excessive calls to the network and disk cache.
-By utilizing it, you eliminate the possibility of flooding your network with the same request while adding layers of caching.
+By utilizing it, you eliminate the possibility of flooding your network with the same request while, at the same time, adding layers of caching.

-Although you can use it without a local source, the greatest benefit comes when you combine Stock with a local database such as [Floor], [Drift], [sqflite], [Realm], etc.
+Although you can use it without a local source, the greatest benefit comes from combining Stock with a local database such as [Floor], [Drift], [sqflite], [Realm], etc.

 ## Features

-- Combine the local (DB, cache) and network data simply.
+- Combine local (DB, cache) and network data simply.
 It provides a data `Stream` where you can listen and work with your data.
 - Know the data `Stream` state.
-It's useful for example to display a loading indicator or display errors.
+It's useful for displaying errors or loading indicators, for example.
-- If you are not using a local DB, `Stock` provides a memory cache, to share and improve your app experience.
+- If you are not using a local DB, `Stock` provides a memory cache, to share and improve upon your app's experience.
 - Work with your data more safely.
-If an error is thrown, Stock will catch it and returned into the stream to handle it easily.
+If an error is thrown, Stock will catch it and return it into the stream so it can be handled easily.

 ## Overview